jurjoroa/ml_theft_project/README.md

 # ml_theft_project
-Machine Learning Project to predict theft og gasoline in Mexico
+Machine Learning Project to predict theft of gasoline in Mexico